fenrew/game-lobby/README.md

 - PromoteUser: Promote new lobby creator (for transfering permissions)
 - AttachInstance: Attach (game?) instance to lobby
 - DetachInstance: Detaches the (game?) instance from the lobby
+- ChangeName: Changes the name of the room.

 ### Room States: